yotaenom/driblabxg_capstone/README.md

 - Align event (shot) and tracking data using timestamps and mappings
 - Build a modular pipeline that runs end-to-end from raw data to predictions
 - Deliver a structured, professional, and reproducible repository
+- Implement MLOps best practices for model management and deployment

 ---